Comprehensive campaign: Lesser elements

 There are other, lesser, elements which make up comprehensive campaigns as well.

 "The inside game," in which workers apply pressure from within, may also form part of the comprehensive campaign.
 "The inside game" consists of activities which can be done on the shop floor or in the workplace.
 They can be as varied as symbolic demonstrations, petitioning a supervisor for changes, filing strategic grievances, slowdowns or working to rule.

 A legal strategy also plays an important role in the comprehensive campaign.
 Part of the legal strategy may use labor laws to cause the employer to divert management resources to employee relations and away from the anti-union effort.
 This may involve the strategic filing of unfair labor practice charges or grievances, picketing, leafleting or bannering.
 Advantage is often taken of workplace health and safety laws, with unions filing health and safety or environmental complaints against the employer.
 Business and professional licensure, zoning procedures, building permitting and other laws and regulations may also be advantageously (and legitimately) used to hinder, harass and influence the employer to recognize the union, negotiate a contract, or achieve other goals.

 As globalization has become more prevalent, international activity has also become an increasingly prominent element of comprehensive campaigns.
 In many ways, the building of international coalitions of trade unions, environmental groups, consumer federations and others has been an element of comprehensive campaigns since the mid-1980s.
 American labor unions had little occasion to engage in international activity in the past.
 In the 2000s, international coalition-building—especially with unions in Western Europe (who represent workers at, and have strong working relationships with, the parent companies of American subsidiaries)—became far more important in the U.S.

 Effectiveness of comprehensive campaigns

 Within the American labor movement, there is widespread agreement that comprehensive campaigns—while expensive, time-consuming, and labor-intensive—are effective ways to encourage employers to recognize unions, negotiate collective bargaining agreements and achieve similar union goals.

 Assessment of organizing effectiveness

 Recent studies indicate that comprehensive campaigns are highly effective at not only countering union-avoidance efforts and anti-union campaigns, but at winning NLRB-sponsored organizing elections:

-In elections with moderately aggressive employer campaigns, when the union runs a comprehensive campaign, win rates average 93 percent overall and 75 percent in manufacturing.
-However, win rates drop to 35 percent overall, 29 percent in manufacturing, when the union fails to run a comprehensive campaign.

 Other research is less sanguine, arguing that comprehensive campaigns are most effective only in the context of collective bargaining context.
 Some preliminary research suggests that comprehensive campaigns tend to fail more often in organizing drives, and appear to have little effect as a non-strike weapon.